ratpack/ratpack/ratpack-manual/src/content/chapters/70-heroku.md

 ### Building

 The Gradle buildpack will invoke `./gradlew stage`.
-The Ratpack Gradle plugins do not add a `stage` task to your build, so you need to add it yourself and make it build your app.
+The Ratpack Gradle plugins do not add a `stage` task to your build, so you need to add it yourself and make it build your application.
 The simplest way to do this is make the `stage` task depend on the `installApp` task which _is_ added by the Ratpack Gradle plugins.

 A minimalistic `build.gradle` looks like this: